cybercongress/cybercongress/site/content/post/game-of-links.md

 There are several ways to get tokens and several tools that you can use:

 - [Gifts](https://cyber.page/gift).
 There are 100 TEULs allocated as a gift to the Cosmos, Ethereum and Urbit communities.
 You can check your balance using the [cyber.page](https://cyber.page/gift).
-For example this is [a gift to Vitalik](https://etherscan.io/address/0xab5801a7d398351b8be11c439e05c5b3259aec9b).
+For example, this is [Vitalik's gift](https://etherscan.io/address/0xab5801a7d398351b8be11c439e05c5b3259aec9b).
 - [Takeoff round](https://cyber.page/gol/takeoff).
 You can get tokens if you will participate in the takeoff donation round.
 - [Faucets](https://cybercongress.ai/how-to-get-eul-tokens-if-you-have-none/).
 We want to test the production of the auction app during GoL and this is a great opportunity for creating a faucet based on this app.
-You can obtain GoL tokens and claim EUL tokens to participate in the game.
+You can obtain GOL tokens and claim EUL tokens to participate in the game.
 We expect a low price valuation for GOL, so you can fill your stake with Szhabos (1 millionth of an ETH) and uAtoms (1 millionth of an ATOM).
 - [Be a validator](https://cybercongress.ai/docs/cyberd/run_validator/).
 You can get tokens via launching a validator node.

 > **!
 Important**